Filmora

 How to Install VST3 Plugins on Computer: Step-by-Step Guide

 Begin by downloading the VST3 plugin installer from the official developer website or a trusted third-party source.
-Always choose reliable providers to avoid security issues or compatibility problems.
+Always choose reliable providers to avoid security risks or compatibility issues.

-To ensure Filmora can detect your VST3 plugins, install them in the default system paths:
+To ensure Filmora can properly detect your VST3 plugins, install them in the system's default directories:

 • Windows: C:\Program Files\Common Files\VST3